 HEB graduate students have come from many different undergraduate programs including Anthropology, Biology, Chemistry, Engineering, Genetics, and Psychology.
-Applicants must hold a Bachelor’s degree, and take the verbal, quantitative, and analytical aptitude tests of the Graduate Record Examination (GRE) General Test.
+Applicants must hold a Bachelor’s degree.
+The verbal, quantitative, and analytical aptitude tests of the Graduate Record Examination (GRE) General Test are not required.
 Each application is judged on its own merits, and our graduate students have a variety of backgrounds.
 Successful applicants typically have strong backgrounds in math and the sciences, particularly in biology, some familiarity with statistics and some laboratory or field research experience.

 At the graduate level, the Department of Human Evolutionary Biology at Harvard University offers admission only to students seeking a Ph.D. degree.
 The department does not offer a terminal masters degree in Human Evolutionary Biology.
 We are open to interdepartmental Ph.D. programs and have strong collaborative links to faculty in the departments of Anthropology, Organismic and Evolutionary Biology, Psychology, and at the Harvard Medical School.

 Primary advisors of graduate students must be faculty members within the Department of Human Evolutionary Biology at the rank of Assistant Professor, Associate Professor or Professor.
 Other instructors - such as Lecturers and College Fellows - do not serve as academic advisors for graduate students.